-Q. WHAT DID THIS PROCESS LOOK LIKE?
+10 Q. WHAT DID THIS PROCESS LOOK LIKE?

-A. In early 2017, utilizing traditional generation modeling tools, Empire started looking at what it called its Generation Fleet Savings Analysis ("GFSA") with a particular focus on costs for renewable energy resources including construction cost declines along with tax equity financing and updates to the SPP Integrated Marketplace that occurred in recent years.
+11 A. In early 2017, utilizing traditional generation modeling tools, Empire started looking at 12 what it called its Generation Fleet Savings Analysis ("GFSA") with a particular focus on 13 costs for renewable energy resources including construction cost declines along with tax 14 equity financing and updates to the SPP Integrated Marketplace that occurred in recent 15 years.

-20 Q. WHAT DID THE GFSA RESULTS REVEAL?
+16 Q. WHAT DID THE GFSA RESULTS REVEAL?

-A. The modeling indicated that adding wind generation to Empire's portfolio in or near Empire's service territory was not only possible, but brought significant benefits to our customers.
+17 A. The modeling indicated that adding wind generation to Empire's portfolio in or near 18 Empire's service territory was not only possible, but brought significant benefits to our 19 customers.

-Q. HOW DID EMPIRE BRING THE RESULTS OF THE GFSA ANALYSIS TO THIS COMMISSION?

-3 On October 31, 2017, Empire filed its Customer Savings Plan, which was assigned File A. 4 No. EO-2018-0092.
-In that matter, Empire proposed to acquire up to 800 MW of wind 5 generation strategically located in or near its service territory in conjunction with a tax 6 equity partner and to retire its Asbury coal generation plant, all to deliver substantial 7 savings to Empire's customers for years to come.
-In that docket, Empire and certain other parties entered into a Non-Unanimous Stipulation in which Empire agreed to reduce 8 9 its proposed acquisition of wind generation assets from 800 MW to 600 MW and to delay 10 the retirement of Asbury.
-While the Commission did not adopt the Non-Unanimous 11 Stipulation, in its July 11, 2018 Order in Case No. EO-2018-0092, the Commission found 12 that "Empire's proposed acquisition of 600 MW of additional wind generation assets is clearly aligned with the public policy of the Commission and this state," Rep. Ord., p.
-20, 13 14 and that "Empire is authorized to record its capital investment to acquire wind generation 15 assets as utility plant in service subject to audit in Empire's next general rate case."
-Id. at 16 24.
-The Company subsequently concluded its negotiations to acquire the wind 17 generation assets and entered into the Purchase and Sale Agreements with 18 Tenaska/Steelhead that we are presenting for the Commission's consideration.
+20 Q. HOW DID EMPIRE BRING THE RESULTS OF THE GFSA ANALYSIS TO THIS generation strategically located in or near its service territory in conjunction with a tax equity partner and to retire its Asbury coal generation plant, all to deliver substantial savings to Empire's customers for years to come.
+In that docket, Empire and certain other parties entered into a Non-Unanimous Stipulation in which Empire agreed to reduce its proposed acquisition of wind generation assets from 800 MW to 600 MW and to delay the retirement of Asbury.
+While the Commission did not adopt the Non-Unanimous Stipulation, in its July 11, 2018 Order in Case No. EO-2018-0092, the Commission found that "Empire's proposed acquisition of 600 MW of additional wind generation assets is clearly aligned with the public policy of the Commission and this state," Rep. Ord., p.
+20, and that "Empire is authorized to record its capital investment to acquire wind generation assets as utility plant in service subject to audit in Empire's next general rate case."
+Id. at 24.
+The Company subsequently concluded its negotiations to acquire the wind generation asset and entered into the Purchase and Sale Agreement with NRWJV that we are presenting for the Commission's consideration.
+The Company also recently entered into two Purchase and Sale Agreements with Tenaska and Steelhead to purchase the North Fork Ridge and Kings Point wind projects which also total 300 MW of wind generation.
+Those projects are the subject of File No. EA-2019-0010, which is also for a CCN.
+Contemporaneous with the filing of this CCN application, Empire has filed a Motion to Consolidate this CCN docket with the existing File No. EA-2019-0010.